Git Pull Remote Branch

 Git Pull Rebase

-Alternatively, if you prefer to rebase when combining file changes, you may choose to rebase the commits from the remote Git branch you are pulling, rather than merging them.
+Alternatively, if you prefer to perform a Git rebase when combining file changes, you may choose to rebase the commits from the remote Git branch you are pulling, rather than merging them.

 You can accomplish this with the --rebase flag.